 The Florida Bar ethics rules governing contingent fee agreements are found in Rule 4-1.5(f).
 Other than in divorce and criminal-defense cases [Rule 4-1.5(f)(3)], contingent fees are acceptable in any form of litigation, including contested probate and trust proceedings.

 There’s not a lot of Florida case law out there addressing contingent fees in probate cases.
-So the linked-to opinion above should be of special interest to any probate litigator taking cases on a contingency fee basis.
-What this case makes painfully clear is that Florida law shifts 100% of the risk of NOT getting paid in contingency cases to lawyers who are prematurely discharged by their clients, even if the discharge is without cause and the fee agreement contains a fallback hourly-fee payment clause (a “discharge clause”).
+So the Guettler opinion discussed below should be of special interest to any probate litigator taking cases on a contingency fee basis.
+What the Guettler case makes painfully clear is that Florida law shifts 100% of the risk of NOT getting paid in contingency cases to lawyers who are prematurely discharged by their clients, even if the discharge is without cause and the fee agreement contains a fallback hourly-fee payment clause (a “discharge clause”).

 In the linked-to case above the law firm took this probate case on a contingency fee basis.
 The firm was then fired without cause and the litigation apparently abandoned by the client before any recovery was obtained.
 The law firm asked the trial court for an order compelling payment for work done prior to the discharge under the following discharge clause contained in its fee agreement.